-I was at the vet's yesterday with the old dog (nineteen now) she had recently become very doddery, sometimes collapsing, back legs non-functioning and when she didn't want to walk further than the big almond tree down the road and was panting like a traction engine I thought perhaps it was . . . time.
+I was at the vet's yesterday with the old dog (nineteen now) as she had recently become very doddery, sometimes collapsing, back legs non-functioning and when she didn't want to walk further than the big almond tree down the road and was panting like a traction engine I thought perhaps it was . . . time.

-There are two vets in this practice, husband and wife: she is so kind that I can feel the tears pricking my eyes at the thought of what she might say, in fact it's the husband we see.
-He is more of a Bruce Willis sort of a vet: Madame, ave no fear, we can conquer any maladie . . . quie c'est vrai que elle est pas dans un bon etat, MAIS . . . we look at the old trembling dog and agree that she is far from dog show status, but he is going to do tests!
-He inserts a needle and covers himself amply with aging dog corpuscles, merde . . . voila ma petite tou tou.
-Madame if you would care to wait in the salle d'attente, cinq minutes.
+Two vets share this practice - husband and wife; she is always so kind that I feel the tears pricking at the thought of what she might say, but in fact it's the husband we see - more of a Bruce Willis sort of a vet: Madame, ave no fear, we can conquer any maladie . . . c'est vrai qu'elle n'est pas dans un très bon etat, MAIS . . . we look at the old trembling dog and agree that she is far from dog show status, but he is going to do tests!
+He inserts a needle and covers himself amply with ageing dog corpuscles, merde! . . . voila ma petite tou tou.
+Madame, if you would care to wait in the salle d'attente, cinq minutes.

-The other door opens and the wife vet calls me in, all big concerned eyes and soft words: shit here I go, the tears are coming, that awful feeling when you are sitting with a group of people watching that part in a film: stare at something else, oo, that plant needs watering, maybe we should repaint the kitchen, sniff.
+The other door opens and the wife vet calls me in, all big concerned eyes and soft words: shit, here I go, the tears are coming, that awful feeling when you are sitting with a group of people watching that part in a film: stare at something else, 'oo, that plant needs watering, maybe we should repaint the kitchen,' sniff.

-She lifts the dog so carefully and feels her legs, chest, back: o la la, she has pain, ma pauvre.
+She lifts the dog so carefully and feels her legs, chest, back: Oo la la, she has pain, ma pauvre.
 I know what she is going to ask me, but I can't get the words out as I am crying instead.
-She has no doubt seen it all before, a thousand times; she runs through the two options, I must choose - life or death.
+She has no doubt seen it all before, a thousand times; she runs through the two options.
+I must choose - life or death.
 She is obviously of the opinion that now might be a good time: perhaps we could gain another two, three months, but with the heat of the summer . . . ?
 I'm ready to agree, I've done all the thinking beforehand.

 The reception relieve me of a frightening amount of money and I step back into the bright sunshine, sniveling with a red face and a pounding headache.
 I place the dog carefully in the car and drive back home feeling pummeled.
-I wonder how the vet team can be so opposing in their view on life and death, but as I watch the old dog sniffing around the kitchen on her endless search for any crumb and occasionally looking at me with her green glowly eyes, I feel re-connected with an old friend and that's a good thing.
+I wonder how the vet team can be so opposing in their view on life and death, but as I watch the old dog sniffing around the kitchen on her endless search for any crumb and occasionally looking at me with her green glowly eyes, I feel re-connected with an old friend and that's a wonderful thing.